Brush Coating to Restore Sewer Lines Without Major Digging

 Brush Coating vs. Trenchless Lining

-Both methods are “no-dig” solutions but serve different needs.
-Brush coating is best for localized defects, fittings, or scale removal and resurfacing; trenchless lining rehabilitates longer runs and structurally reinforces deteriorated pipe.
-We’ll show camera footage and recommend the right option—sometimes a combination delivers the best result.
+Both are “no-dig” solutions but serve different needs.
+The sectional coating method is ideal for localized defects, fittings, or scale removal and resurfacing; trenchless lining rehabilitates longer runs and structurally reinforces deteriorated pipe.
+We’ll show camera footage and recommend the right option—sometimes a combination works best.

 - Sewer Services – comprehensive cleaning, repair, and replacements